krzkrzkrz/foo.pub/go/for-loop/index.md

 # For loop

-Go has only one looping construct, the `for` loop.
+* Go has only one looping construct, the `for` loop
-The basic for loop has three components separated by semicolons:
+* The basic for loop has three components separated by semicolons:

-- The `init` statement: executed before the first iteration
+  * The `init` statement: executed before the first iteration
-- The `condition expression`: evaluated before every iteration
+  * The `condition expression`: evaluated before every iteration
-- The `post` statement: executed at the end of every iteration
+  * The `post` statement: executed at the end of every iteration

 ```go
 func main() {